pondrejk/dizzer/chap3-vis_challenges-density.md

 # 3.4 Figures and grounds

-Two tautologic definitions:
+As we have hinted in the previous section, vector tiles allow for greater freedom in combining data layers in digital maps.
+What does this bring to digital cartographers?
+To answer this question it is useful to take an aside to think about distinctions between topographic and thematic cartography and into how layers.
+The distinction between the topographic and thematic cartography those arise from different practical motivations that translate into different design implications.

+I explore how to create thematic maps from Big data.

 "Topographic map is a set of entangled thematic maps" "Thematic map is a topographic map with one layer disproportionally enhanced"

-In this chapter, and actually in the whole thesis, I explore how to create thematic maps from Big data.
-Lets (reiterate) start with the distinction between the topographic and thematic cartography, as those arise from different practical motivations that translate into different design implications.

 The starting point for a **topographic map** is a given territory, that is to be interpreted on a blank page/screen.
 In topographic maps we create a model of the surface, and we want to include all environmental characteristics that we believe to be relevant to the task — and the task is usually to help with orientation in the given territory.
 The real alchemy of the topographic practice is to depict all layers without clutter — the layers must be equally separable/retrievable.
 This is because we do not know beforehand which features or combination of features will become useful for orientation.
 Map creates a *taxonomic space* of what is to be known about the territory (let us set aside the power-related difficuties of what is being omitted and who does the selection on who's benefit) and puts these species to relationships.
 This synthetic aspect is for @wood2010rethinking one of the most important features of the map — the sign systems (layers) are in constant dialog, allowing us to extract meaning from those relations that would be hardly obtainable without using the map.
 Here, "the whole is greater than the sum of its parts.” — Aristotle.

 In **thematic maps**, the starting point is is a phenomenon.
 We want to learn something about it by studying its spatial distribution, by searching spatial correlations with other features, and also by mapping how the internal structure of the phenomenon changes across space.

-Find the distinction in bertin...

 In both cases we overlay comprehensive sign systems (rivers, settlements, mountains...), though what differs is their relative visual prominence: we can say a thematic map is a topographic map that gives asymetric prominence to one layer of interest (though often richly differentiated in its cartographic presentation) and pushing the remaining layers to the role of toned down "base" merely aimed to provide geographical context for the reading of the topic.
 Sometimes things go as far as the base is reduced to the minimum (often administrative boundaries) or omitted alltogether (in such case the topographic context stems from the distribution of the signs in thematic layer — from what @wood2010rethinking calls a *tectonc* code of the map).